-F. Funding Restrictions
+F. Funding Restrictions.

 - 1. Complete or gut rehabilitation, demolition of housing units, and demolition of detached buildings is not allowed. - 2.
 Any work on a housing unit that is not a primary residence is not allowed. - 3.
-Any work in tribally owned housing units is not allowed. - 4.
+Any work in rental housing units is not allowed. - 4.
+Any work in tribally owned housing units is not allowed. - 5.
 Purchase or Rental of Real Property.
-The purchase or rental of real property is not an allowable cost under this program. - 5.
+The purchase or rental of real property is not an allowable cost under this program. - 6.
 Purchase or Lease of Equipment.
-The purchase or lease of equipment having a per unit cost in excess of \$5,000 is not an allowable cost unless prior written approval is obtained from HUD. - 6.
+The purchase or lease of equipment having a per unit cost in excess of \$5,000 is not an allowable cost unless prior written approval is obtained from HUD. - 7.
 Medical Treatment.
 Medical treatment costs are not allowable under this program.
-The cost of services delivered by a registered nurse are allowable as a component of an evidence-based model. - 7.
-You must comply with the Coastal Barrier Resources Act (16 U.S.C. § 3501 et seq.). - 8.
-You may not conduct construction, reconstruction, repair or improvement (as referenced in Section 3(a)(4) of the Flood Disaster Protection Act of 1973 (42 U.S.C. §§ 40014128)) of a building or mobile home which is located in an area identified by the Federal Emergency Management Agency (FEMA) as having special flood hazards unless: - a.
+The cost of services delivered by a registered nurse are allowable as a component of an evidence-based model. - 8.
+You must comply with the Coastal Barrier Resources Act (16 U.S.C. § 3501 et seq.). - 9.
+You may not conduct construction, reconstruction, repair or improvement (as referenced in Section 3(a)(4) of the Flood Disaster Protection Act of 1973 (42 U.S.C. §§ 4001-4128)) of a building or mobile home which is located in an area identified by the Federal Emergency Management Agency (FEMA) as having special flood hazards unless: - a.
 The community in which the area is situated is participating in the National Flood Insurance Program in accordance with the applicable regulations (44 CFR parts 59-79), or less than a year has passed since FEMA notification regarding these hazards; and - b.
-Where the community is participating in the National Flood Insurance Program, flood insurance on the property is obtained in accordance with section 102(a) of the Flood Disaster Protection Act (42 U.S.C. § 4012a (a).
+Where the community is participating in the National Flood Insurance Program, flood insurance on the that property is obtained in accordance with section 102(a) of the Flood Disaster Protection Act (42 U.S.C. § 4012a (a).
 You are responsible for assuring that flood insurance is obtained and maintained.
-(However, for purposes of this program, a housing unit in a condominium ("condo") or cooperative housing ("coop") occupied by the older adult owner, renter, or shareholder for that unit as the primary residence is treated as being owner occupied, and may be eligible.)
+(However, for purposes of this program, a housing unit in a condominium ("condo") or cooperative housing ("coop" "coop") occupied by the older adult owner or shareholder for that unit as the primary residence is treated as being owner occupied, and may be eligible.)

-Indirect Cost Rate
+Indirect Cost Rate.